 5 productive substrates = 2 aliquots from each substrate

-Note: For a targeted substrate consisting of less than 2 m2, (i.e., not a major habitat according to Habitat Assessment SOP FT 3100), collect a single periphyton aliquot from that substrate, and follow the above apportioning rule as closely as possible in the remaining major (greater than 2 m2) habitats.
+Note: For a targeted substrate consisting of less than 2 m2, (i.e., not a major productive habitat according to Habitat Assessment SOP FT 3100), collect a single periphyton aliquot from that substrate, and follow the above apportioning rule as closely as possible in the remaining major (greater than 2 m2) habitats.

 When collecting each aliquot, it is important to keep the amount of water placed into the jar (100 ml) and the amount of slurry transferred into the tube (4 ml) consistent for all 10 aliquots.